joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 Notice how we use the `<%= %>` syntax to inject the course code and course title into the option tag.
 We also use a ternary operator (`<%=course.Crs_Code===student.Stu_Course ? 'selected'
 								: "" %>`) to check if the course code matches the student's course code.
 If it does, we add the `selected` attribute to the option tag.
 This tells the browser to select the option.
+Take some time to understand the above code, it's a little tricky.

-5. Update the `views/student_edit.ejs` file to display the courses in the form.
-Once you've done this, the correct course should be selected when you visit the edit page for any student. **Note,** make sure you remove the currently hard coded courses.
+1. Update the `views/student_edit.ejs` file to display the courses in the form.
+Specifically, you'll need to update the body of the select tag.
+Once you've done this, you should see the student's course selected when you visit the edit page. **Note,** make sure you remove the currently hard coded courses.

 **[Click here to see the solutions](https://github.com/joeappleton18/WEB-AND-DATABASE-SYSTEMS/tree/master/week-10/solutions/exercise_4_1)**